 Birdwatching: Nature walks and kayak trips around Mumbo Island are great addition to a birdwatching break in Malawi.
 From the tiny and colourful paradise flycatcher to the large African harrier hawk there is a great range of birds to be seen here.See more ideas for Birdwatching in Malawi

-Attitude towards children: The camp welcomes families and children.
+Attitude towards children: The camp welcomes children of all ages.

-Property’s age restrictions: The lodge doesn't impose any age restrictions, but Expert Africa can't recommend this lodge for children under the age of about ten due to the uneven pathways and high drops from the rooms.
+Property’s age restrictions: The lodge doesn’t have an age limit, but Expert Africa doesn’t recommend Mumbo Island for children under the age of about ten due to the uneven pathways and high drops from the rooms.

 Equipment: None available

 Generally recommended for children: We recommend Mumbo Island for children over the age of ten years.

-Notes: The island is surrounded by water and has high walkways and rope bridges.
-Children will need to sensible, and very closely supervised by their parents/guardians at all times.
+Notes: The island is surrounded by water and has uneven wooden walkways and high drops from the rooms.
+Children will need to be sensible, and closely supervised by their parents at all times.

-Communications: There is patchy mobile reception on the island.
+Communications: There is patchy mobile reception on the island and no Wi-Fi.